rkrieger/VMailMgr/README.md

 At the time of writing, the ToDo list is as follows:

 1. Transfer code from existing CVS repository
-2. Create .perltidyrc for maintaining uniform style
-3. Finish VmailMgr library functions
+2. Finish VmailMgr library functions
-4. Prepare test suite
+3. Prepare test suite
-5. Import to CPAN
+4. Import to CPAN

 ## Installation